 Herniated Disc Treatment

 Each person naturally has 23 discs in their spine, which act as cushions between the vertebrae.
 If one of these discs becomes damaged or ruptures, it’s known as a herniated disc.
 This condition can occur as a result of the natural aging process, an injury, or disease.
-Fortunately, most cases of herniated disc can be addressed using non-surgical methods.
-During your initial consultation, our board certified orthopaedic surgeons will evaluate your concern and develop a customized treatment plan designed to return you to comfort in the shortest time frame possible.
+Fortunately, most cases of a herniated disc can be addressed using non-surgical methods.
+During your initial consultation, our board-certified

 For more information about how our skilled orthopaedists treat herniated disc conditions, please contact our office today.
 We can answer your questions or help you to schedule a consultation.